kluchey/OMG/pages/MCV4U___6___3 Intersection of Line & Plane.md

 				  logseq.order-list-type:: number
 				- When a line is contained by a plane, if $L$ is the line and $P$ is the plane, we can say $L\subset P$. logseq.order-list-type:: number
-- ## Consolidation
+- ## Consolidation #.v-border-children
 	- For this consolidation, review the examples you solved in the action.
-We will let $L$ represent a Line and $P$ represent a Plane. logseq.order-list-type:: number
+We will let $L$ represent a Line and $P$ represent a Plane. #.v-border-children logseq.order-list-type:: number
 		- If $L$ and $P$ meet at one point of intersection, what do we expect to have found at the end of our algebraic solution? logseq.order-list-type:: number